What Is It?

 - A surgical extraction is a more complex procedure.
 It is used if a tooth may have broken off at the gum line or has not come into the mouth yet.
 Surgical extractions commonly are done by oral surgeons.
 However, they are also done by general dentists.
 The doctor at Davinci Dental Clinic makes a small incision (cut) into your gum.
 Sometimes it’s necessary to remove some of the bone around the tooth or to cut the tooth in half in order to extract it.

-Most simple extractions can be done using just an injection (a local anesthetic).
+Most simple extractions can be done using just an injection (a local anaesthetic).
 You may or may not receive drugs to help you relax.
-For a surgical extraction, you will receive a local anesthetic, and you may also have anesthesia through a vein (intravenous).
+For a surgical extraction, you will receive a local anesthetic, and you may also have anaesthesia through a vein (intravenous).
 Some people may need general anesthesia.
 They include patients with specific medical or behavioral conditions and young children.

 If you are receiving conscious sedation, you may be given steroids as well as other medicines in your IV line.
 The steroids help to reduce swelling and keep you pain-free after the procedure.